-- Check the New Relic release notes to verify you are running the most current version of the New Relic agent.
+- Check the New Relic release notes to verify you're running the most current version of the New Relic agent.

-- If needed, upgrade your New Relic agent to the most current version.
+- If needed, upgrade your APM/mobile/browser agent to the most current version.

 - Wait a few minutes, then look at new data in the New Relic UI.

 If the problem persists, follow the procedures for your agent:

 |All agents||Review the information about what causes metric grouping issues.|

 |C SDK||Avoid using URLs to name your transactions.
 Instead, follow the procedures to instrument your app with the C SDK.|

 |Go||Rename your Go transactions.|

 |Java||See Java metric grouping issues.|